Skip page header and navigation

 • Ensure staff are comfortable supporting guests to fill in evacuation forms, if required.

 • Make your accessible rooms bookable online by including them as a room type on your website/online travel agent listings.
 This provides convenience and autonomy for people requiring these rooms, and removes the need for additional phone and/or email communications.
 Canopy by Hilton London City provides a good benchmark of this.
+Accessible rooms should be charged at the same rate as standard rooms, regardless of whether they have extra space.

 • Provide a choice of wet rooms and baths in designated accessible bedrooms.
 If you only have one accessible bedroom, provide a wet room.